02 June 2020

 Christopher Robin (Ewan McGregor)

 We watched ‘Goodbye Christopher Robin’ about six weeks ago, and thought it an outstanding film, well worth seeing.
-Then we watched ‘Christopher Robin’ last night; it was good that we left a few weeks’ gap since of course the characters were played by different actors.
+Then we watched ‘Christopher Robin’ last night.
+It was good that we left a few weeks’ gap since of course the characters were played by different actors.
 This is a Disney story rather than having any reality in it, other than some rapidly shown drawings from AA Milne’s classic books.

 This film opens with the animals in the Hundred Acre Wood, presumably CGI versions, having a goodbye party for their friend Christopher Robin as he is sent to boarding school.
-But there are no scenes from school; we next meet him as an adult (brilliantly played by Ewan McGregor).
+But there are no scenes from school.
+We next meet him as an adult (brilliantly played by Ewan McGregor).
 From this point all is fictional: he is known as Mr Robin (rather than Milne), and he works for a luggage factory.
 He is married to Evelyn (Hayley Atwell) and they have a daughter called Madeline (Bronte Carmichael).

 Christopher has forgotten his childhood friends, and what used to matter to him.
 He is caught up in his work, albeit reluctantly at times.
 We meet him as he’s about to take his wife and daughter to their cottage for the weekend, only to discover that he’s expected to work hard to find some way of cutting the company’s expenses.